rick-roche/rickroche.com/site/content/posts/2021-06-19-migrating-arm-to-bicep/index.md

 > You may need to fix warnings and errors in the generated bicep file(s), or decompilation may fail entirely if an accurate conversion is not possible.
 > If you would like to report any issues or inaccurate conversions, please see https://github.com/Azure/bicep/issues.

+**It is important to note that the migration from ARM to Bicep will highlight issues in your ARM templates.
+ARM was more forgiving in certain aspects, after the migration, your templates will be in a better state.**

 Errors come in the form of `Error BCPXXX: Description` and the descriptions generally let you get to the root of the problem quickly.
 E.g. *Error BCP037: The property "location" is not allowed on objects of type "Microsoft.EventHub/namespaces/eventhubs".
 Permissible properties include "dependsOn".*

 If the decompilation gives you any errors, my preferred approach is to fix the ARM template and then run the decompilation again until you get a "clean" decompilation (warnings are fine, just ensure you decompile with no errors).